So, you’d like to retire, but it’s hard to pull the trigger when there are so many uncertainties about the economy if you stay where you live now?

 Speaking of savings…

 Is your savings keeping up with inflation?
 Bank of America is paying .01% interest rate on a savings account.
 In Panama, a regular savings account pays 1.50% to1.75%!
-Some banks have a special savings account (not a CD) that pays 3% compounded annually but paid DAILY.
+Some banks have a special savings account (not a CD) that pays 2.5% compounded annually, but interest is paid DAILY.
 You can earn interest on your interest – every day!
-You can learn all about them in our Online Panama Relocation Guide and we discuss this miracle of compounding during an all-inclusive 6-day 7-night Panama Relocation Tour too.
-We have tour dates available in 2021.

 Come and see how you can LIVE BETTER for LESS when you Retire in Panama!